01 of 05

 - Palazzo al Velabro: short-term apartments, great for families.

-Tip: Buy the Rome Transportation Map at a newsstand or tourist shop.
-I've found it to be a good map and if you want to take a bus or the metro, it will be very useful.
+Tip: If you like using physical maps, buy the Rome Transportation Map at a newsstand or tourist shop.
+It's a good map and if you want to take a bus or the metro, it will be very useful.
 You might also want to buy a Rome Pass or Discount Card to use on transportation and admissions.Continue to 2 of 5 below.

 02 of 05